 MOD IAP/7A15/1

-5.287 In the maritime mobile service, the frequencies 457.525 MHz, 457.550 MHz, 457.575 MHz, 467.525 MHz, 467.550 MHz and 467.575 MHz may be used by on-board communication stations.
-Where needed, equipment designed for 12.5 kHz channel spacing using also the additional frequencies 457.5375 MHz, 457.5625 MHz, 467.5375 MHz and 467.5625 MHz may be introduced for on-board communications.
-The use of these frequencies in territorial waters may besubject to the national regulations of the administration concerned.
-The characteristics of the equipment used shall conform to those specified in Recommendation ITU-R M.1174-2.
-(WRC-07)
+5.287 Use of the frequency bands 457.51425-457.5875 MHz and 467.5125-467.5875 MHz by the maritime mobile service is limited to on-board communication stations.
+The use of these frequency bands in territorial waters is subject to the national regulations of the administration concerned.
+The characteristics of the equipment shall conform to those specified in Recommendation ITU-R M.1174-3.
+(WRC-15)

 Reasons: It is necessary to make changes to footnote No. 5.287 so as to permit additional channelling in the same band segment already envisaged in the RR, as well as digital technology, to facilitate more efficient spectrum use.